Error: Contact form not found.

 When can only one spouse file bankruptcy, the treatment of marital debts varies significantly.
 Separate debts incurred before marriage or after legal separation typically receive discharge protection only for the filing spouse.
 Joint debts like mortgages, co-signed loans, and shared credit cards remain enforceable against the non-filing spouse.

-For example, if both spouses co-signed a $30,000 credit card debt, individual bankruptcy filing discharges the obligation only for the filing spouse.
-The credit card company can still pursue the non-filing spouse for the entire $30,000 balance.
+For example, when both spouses co-signed a joint credit obligation, an individual bankruptcy filing generally affects only the filing spouse.
+Creditors may still seek payment from the non-filing spouse on the joint obligation.

 The Administrative Office of the U.S. Courts maintains records showing that approximately 35% of bankruptcy filings involve married individuals filing separately rather than jointly.